kaBeech/tensort/README.md

 sorting algorithms, in our case Bubblesort and Rotationsort.
 If both algorithms agree on the result, that result is used.

-Looking at our analysis on Bubblesort and Rotationsort, we can approximate the chances of how often they will agree in similar conditions:
+Looking at our analysis of Bubblesort and Rotationsort, we can approximate the chances that they will agree in similar conditions:

-    ~79.96% <- Agree Correctly
+    ~89.68% <- Agree Correctly

-    ~19.73% <- Disagree
+    ~10.19% <- Disagree

-    ~0.17% <- Agree Incorrectly - TopBit correct
+    ~0.09% <- Agree Incorrectly - TopBit correct

-    ~0.14% <- Agree Incorectly - TopBit incorrect
+    ~0.04% <- Agree Incorectly - TopBit incorrect

 Hey, that's pretty good!
 If they agree, then return the results from Rotationsort because if for some reason the module that compares the full Bytes is also faulty (outside the scope of these benchmarks), Rotationsort is more likely to have an accurate result.

-Around 20% of the time, these sub-algorithms will disagree with each other.
+Around 10% of the time, these sub-algorithms will disagree with each other.
-If this happens we run our third sub-algorithm: Permutationsort.
+If this happens, we run our third sub-algorithm: Permutationsort.

 #### Permutationsort